jiehwan94/jiehwan94.github.io/_posts/project/2021-10-10-Seoul-Bike-Trips-EDA.md

 ## Data

-In this post, we will explore the trips taken in February of 2021.

-I collected the data in real-time by using the API provided on the [Seoul OpenAPI website](https://data.seoul.go.kr/dataList/datasetList.do).
+I collected the data by using the API provided on the [Seoul OpenAPI website](https://data.seoul.go.kr/dataList/datasetList.do).
+They also provide csv datasets for past trips, but I wanted to get the data in real-time so ended up using the API to fetch data.

 With the datasets I found in multiple sources, I preprocessed and merged them together as shown below.
 Since we will be using county names in later part of this analysis, I translated the county names into English.